ClimateCompatibleGrowth/Geo-X/README.md

 This lets you automate code execution using different "rules".
 When we refer to rules below, we're just talking about running different parts of the codebase that execute different functionalities.

+This installation requires Git for version control.
+If you don't have Git installed, please follow these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## 1) Clone the repository
-First, clone the Geo-X repository using `git`.
+First, clone the Geo-X repository using Git.

 `... % git clone https://github.com/ClimateCompatibleGrowth/Geo-X.git`